1. Health Hub

 • Fever

-Bacterial sinus infections (bacterial sinusitis) are sinus infections caused by harmful bacteria.
-When blockage or congestion occurs in the sinus cavities, bacteria can breed in the built-up mucus.
+Harmful bacteria cause bacterial sinus infections (bacterial sinusitis).
+When the sinus cavities are blocked or congested, bacteria can breed in built-up mucus.
 This bacteria then spreads and infects the surrounding sinus cavities.

 If you have had a sinus infection for over ten days, you likely have a bacterial sinus infection.
 A bacterial infection requires antimicrobial—specifically, antibiotic—treatment to eliminate the infection.

-It is important to note that you should not use antibiotics to treat a viral sinus infection or other forms of viral infectious diseases.
+Do not use antibiotics to treat viral infectious diseases.
 Misuse of antibiotic medication can lead to serious side effects and antibiotic resistance.
 Certain bacteria carry a gene that makes them resistant to antibiotic medicines.
-If you use antibiotic drugs when you don’t need to, this gene could become active, making the invasive bacteria immune to treatment.
-This can make it significantly more challenging to treat a bacterial infection.
-Because of this, antibiotic use is reserved only for diagnosed bacterial infections.
+Overuse of antibiotics can make this gene active.
+This can lead to the invasive bacteria becoming immune to antibiotics.

-Amoxicillin-clavulanate (Augmentin): Amoxicillin and potassium clavulanate are used to treat infections caused by bacteria that are presumably resistant to treatment with amoxicillin alone.
-Amoxicillin-resistant infections may include sinus infections.
+Amoxicillin-clavulanate (Augmentin): This combination antibiotic is used to treat infections caused by bacteria that are resistant to treatment with amoxicillin alone.
 Clavulanate helps prevent bacteria from destroying amoxicillin.
-This drug has been shown to cause side effects such as diarrhea, vomiting, and an upset stomach.

 Z-Packs are a 5-day course of antibiotic treatment containing the drug azithromycin.
 Azithromycin is used to treat many bacterial infections, including sexually transmitted diseases (like chlamydia and gonorrhea) and upper respiratory infections like bronchitis and pneumonia.